wasm3/wasm3/README.md

 # M3/Wasm

 This is a work-in-progress WebAssembly interpreter written in C using a high performance and novel interpreter topology.
-The interpreter implementation is discussed some below.
+The interpreter strategy was developed prior to this particular Wasm project and is described some below.

 ## Purpose

 I don't know.
-I just woke up one day and started hacking this out.
+I just woke up one day and started hacking this out after realizing my interpreter was well suited for the Wasm bytecode structure.
 Some ideas:

 * It could be useful for embedded systems.
-* It might be a good warm-up, pre-JIT interpreter in more complex Wasm compiler stack.
+* It might be a good warm-up, pre-JIT interpreter in a more complex Wasm compiler stack.
 * It could serve as a Wasm validation library.
 * The interpreter topology might be inspiring to others.